Shamiivan/travelDestiny/readMe.md

 #Show Page

-Review the RESTful routes we've seen so far
-Add description to our campground model

 Show db.collection.drop(): used to destroy everything in the DB Add a show route/template

-RESTFUL ROUTES
-name     url           request   description
+This application is based on the RESTFUL ROUTES name     url           request   description
 ======================================
 Index   /dogs          GET       display a list of all dog